 Guidelines and Application

 Before submitting your application for a grant please review the Opportunity Grant Guidelines, which include more information about funding priorities and requirements.
-You may also wish to review a list of recent grants made to organizations for organizational development and urgent or emerging projects.
+You may also wish to review the list below of recent grants made to organizations for urgent or emerging projects.

 A two-step evaluation report is due to us one year after you've been awarded an opportunity grant.
+This form can be completed through the online grant system used to apply for the grant.
 Contact us if you have any questions.
+The evaluation report will include the following: